openfaas/openfaas.github.io/_posts/2026-03-13-painless-support-with-diag.md

 ## Wrapping up

-The `faas-cli diag` plugin gives you a fast, repeatable way to collect everything needed for support requests and architecture reviews.
+The new `faas-cli diag` plugin gives you a fast, repeatable way to collect everything needed for support requests and architecture reviews.
 Instead of manually running a dozen `kubectl` commands, you get a single workflow that captures logs, events, pod status, and metrics — all archived and ready to share.

 Whether you're debugging an incident or reviewing your cluster setup, the workflow is the same: run `faas-cli diag` and explore the report.
 If you need our help, send us the archive.